 PHOTO-BASED textiles 2020 - ongoing

-This series begins with digitally produced Jacquard blankets woven from photographic images of the female body and subsequently transformed through acts of hand labor—stitched, cut, and layered as gestures of commentary and resistance within the current socio-political climate.
-Drawing on forms of domestic labor such as mending and repair, these interventions operate both materially and symbolically, disrupting the authority of the mechanically woven image.
-Grounded in the coded logic that links the Jacquard loom—an early programmable system—to digital photography, where images are translated into data and constructed through pixels, the works position the body within a continuum of technological control and manual reclamation.
-The photographic surface becomes a site where algorithmic order is unsettled by embodied gesture.
+This series begins with digitally generated Jacquard blankets woven from photographic images of the female body, subsequently transformed through acts of hand intervention, stitched, cut, and layered, as gestures of disruption and resistance in response to the contemporary socio-political climate.
+Drawing on forms of domestic practices of mending and repair, these interventions unsettle and defy the authority of the mechanically produced image.